NoBlackBoxes/LastBlackBox/course/versions/enb/05_software-systems/_resources/template.md

 # Bootcamp : Software Systems
-We will not add a more powerful computer (which will require more electrical *power*) to our NB3's midbrain.
+We will now add a more powerful computer (which will require more electrical *power*) to our NB3's midbrain.
 This added computation will allow us to run software systems, such as Linux, and develop high-level programs in Python.

 ## Power{01}
 {DC-DC-Converters}
 {NB3_Power-Supply}

 ## Systems{01}
+{Multi-Tasking}
+{NB3_Programming-Concurrency-Arduino}
 {Operating-Systems}
 {NB3_Midbrain}
 {NB3_RPiOS}